 C-421: Work Experience Services

-Work Experience Services allow a customer to be placed at a business or organization within the community to complete short-term (12 weeks or fewer) work experience to learn skills that are transferable to future long-term competitive integrated employment.
-Work Experience services are intended to be short in duration and part-time.
+Work Experience Services include Work Experience Placement and Work Experience Training.
+These services allow a customer to be placed within a business or organization in the community to complete a short-term (12 weeks or fewer), part time work experience to learn skills that are transferable to future long-term competitive integrated employment.
+Work Experience Services can be used with students and youth with disabilities, adults, and in trial work.
+A customer's work experience can be in a volunteer position, internship, or temporary short-term employment in which wages are paid by the employer or purchased by Vocational Rehabilitation (VR) via Wage Services.
+Work Experience Services can be purchased for customers:

-Work Experience services provide customers with experience in a realistic work environment involving work that is consistent with the customer's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
-Work Experience assists in:

-determining whether a customer is ready for competitive integrated employment; and

-career exploration and development of skills that can be listed on a résumé.

-Work Experience services provide the customer with an opportunity to

-learn work culture;

-develop career interests;

-identify on-the-job support needs;

-develop good work habits;

-understand employers' expectations; and

-gain the soft and hard skills associated with a vocation.

-A customer's work experience can be in a volunteer, internship, or temporary short-term paid-work setting that meets the customer's IPE goals.

-Work Experience services can be used to determine a customer's ability to find competitive integrated employment when the customer is in a Trial Work Plan.

-Work Experience services are suitable for both Pre-Employment Transition Services customers and Basic VR customers.
+with limited or no work history;

+who need to gain experience related to the vocational training or degree they have completed; and/or

+with acquired vocational barriers that limit their capacity to continue to work in a field in which they were previously employed.

 A customer must have unexpired employment authorization documents to participate in a short-term paid-work setting.
 For more information, see VRSM B-204-2: Customer Identification and Authorization for Employment.

-For additional information on staff qualifications, service definitions, process and procedures, and outcomes for payment for Work Experience Services, go to VR-SFP Chapter 14: Work Experience Services.
+For details on how Work Experience Services can benefit a customer, refer to VR-SFP Chapter 14: Work Experience Services.

-The Mileage Premium is available for Work Experience Services.
-Information on the Mileage Premium can be located at VR-SFP 20.6 Mileage Premium.
+When a single work experience must exceed 12 weeks to meet the customer's individualized needs, the VR counselor must document the reason for the extension in a case note and obtain approval from the VR Manager.
+The case note must include the goals to be achieved and the number of additional weeks that are needed to meet the customer's needs.
+The VR Manager must document the required approval in a case note in ReHabWorks (RHW).The following premiums are available for Work Experience Services.
+Refer to the links below for additional information:

+VR-SFP 20.11 Brain Injury Premium

+VR-SFP 20.6 Mileage Premium

 Service authorizations for premiums must be issued at the time the service authorization for the base service is issued.

-Legal Authorization
+C-421-1: Legal Authorization

 34 CFR §361.42(e)(2) Assessment for determining eligibility and priority for services